-Minnehaha Academy’s new, state-of-the-art Page Family STEM Research Lab and adjacent STEM learning spaces provide our student scientists with the latest in equipment and technology that helps them take their studies to the next level.
-Our STEM labs provide more than 3,000 square feet of flexible learning space, created specifically with the needs of our students in mind.
+A state-of-the-art STEM Research Lab and STEM learning spaces provide our student scientists with the latest in equipment and technology that helps them take their studies to the next level.
+Our labs provide flexible learning space, created specifically with the needs of our students in mind.
 These spaces are used by a variety of science classes in the Upper School.

 “I’ve undergone an immense amount of personal growth with the understanding that the objective of research (and space travel) applies to me as well: curiosity and exploration are essential to finding one’s place in the vast and opportunity-rich world,”

 Applied Research and Engineering: Sending Experiments to Space

 The Applied Research and Engineering class creates, from concept to completion, two experiments to send to the International Space Station (ISS) from the Kennedy Space Center in Florida.
 Minnehaha Academy is the only school in the Midwest to offer this program, and ISS students meet weekly with mentors, who are professional engineers, geneticists, and computer programmers as well as two Minnehaha Academy science teachers.
 Students are also invited to conduct parts of their research in the laboratories of their mentors at the University of Minnesota.